Understanding Chain-of-Thought in LLMs through Information Theory: Operationalising Our Framework

 where $l_{\textup{CE}}$ denotes the cross-entropy loss.
 From this, it follows that

-\textbf{Summary:} The \emph{information gain} (IG) between steps $j$ and $j-1$ reflects how much relevant information step $j$ contributes towards predicting \( \finaloutput \).
+\textbf{Summary \,\,} The \emph{information-gain} (IG) between steps $j$ and $j-1$ reflects how much relevant information step $j$ contributes towards predicting \( \finaloutput \).
 If task \( \lambda_j \) is executed correctly, this gain is positive, as indicated by a decrease in the cross-entropy loss.
 Conversely, if step \( j \) does not provide additional information, the loss remains unchanged.
 This can be interpreted as the conditional mutual information between \( \state^M_j \) and \( \finaloutput \), conditioned on \( \state^M_{j-1} \).
-Positive information gain suggests step \( j \) adds new insight about \( \finaloutput \), while no gain indicates no added information.
+Positive information-gain suggests step \( j \) adds new insight about \( \finaloutput \), while no gain indicates no added information.
 Training details for the supervisor model are in Appendix \ref{sec:training-supervisor-model}.

-\textbf{Remark on sample-wise information gain \,\,\,} While conditional mutual information provides an aggregate measure of information gain for a sub-task in a dataset, it may also be desirable to obtain an analogous measure of sub-task correctness for individual CoT instances.
-This could be useful, for example, in detecting which step went wrong for a given prompt.
-Our notion of information gain can be extended to this sample-wise setting by instead considering the following difference
+\textbf{Remark on sample-wise information-gain \,\,\,} While conditional mutual information provides an aggregate measure of information-gain for a sub-task in a dataset, it may also be desirable to obtain an analogous measure of sub-task correctness for individual CoT instances.
+This could be useful, for example, in detecting which step is wrong for a given prompt.
+Our notion of information-gain can be extended to this sample-wise setting, similar to \cite{ethayarajh2022understanding}, by instead considering the following difference

 Intuitively, if step $j$ in the model's CoT is correct, the model should become more confident in the ground truth output $Y$ being the correct final answer.
 Therefore, the difference above should be positive.
-Alternatively, if step $j$ is wrong, the model's confidence regarding the true output $Y$ should not increase and the above difference should not be positive.
-From now on, we refer to the difference in \eqref{eq:ce_difference_samplewise} as \emph{sample-wise information gain} at step $j$.
+Conversely, if step $j$ is wrong, the model's confidence regarding $Y$ should not increase, and this difference should be $\leq 0$.
+From now on, we refer to the difference in \eqref{eq:ce_difference_samplewise} as \emph{sample-wise information-gain} at step $j$.

+\textbf{Remark on O1/R1 style reasoning \,\,\,} Although we present our framework using linear chains-of-thought for clarity, the information-gain metric naturally accommodates the more complex reasoning patterns found in O1/R1-style models.
+These reasoning models often explore multiple solution paths, backtrack when encountering errors, and dynamically self-correct their approach.
+In such exploratory settings, our framework remains effective: steps along incorrect reasoning trajectories will exhibit low or negative information gain, indicating they do not contribute meaningfully toward the correct final answer.
+When the model identifies a more promising path and self-corrects, subsequent steps will show positive information gain, signaling productive progress.